Blog & News

-Tennis elbow, also known as lateral epicondylitis, is a condition that occurs due to overuse of the arm, forearm, and hand muscles that result in elbow pain.
-Even though the name consists of the word tennis, you don’t necessarily need to play tennis to get this injury.
-It is largely common in carpenters and other laborers.
+Tennis elbow, also known as lateral epicondylitis, is a condition that occurs due to overuse of the arm, forearm, and hand muscles.
+Even though the name contains the word tennis, you don’t necessarily need to play tennis to get this injury.
+Carpenters, painters, and other construction workers often develop tennis elbow.
 The term derived because it was a significant problem for most tennis players.

 Physical and occupational therapy can help promote the healing of tennis elbow.
-It involves specific exercises to stretch and strengthen muscles and tendons around the injured elbow.
 Your physical therapist or occupational therapist can design a specific treatment program to speed your recovery.
-These types of exercises may include manual therapy, special exercises, ice or heat treatments, and electrical stimulation.
-In very rare cases surgery and cortisone injections may be necessary.
+Treatment typically involves specific exercises to stretch and strengthen muscles and tendons around the injured elbow.
+Your therapist may also use manual therapy, ice or heat treatments, and electrical stimulation.
 Your treatment plan will vary depending on your age, overall health, medical history, and severity of the pain you are experiencing.